pulp/pulp_container/docs/workflows/push.rst

 .. note::
    Content is pushed to a push repository type.
-A push repository supports neither mirroring of the remote content nor addition or removal of the content via Pulp API.
+A push repository does not support mirroring of the remote content via the Pulp API.

 .. note::
    Rollback to the previous repository versions is not possible with a push repository.
 Its latest version will always be served.